fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Set the value of the `wrap` attribute to `1`, to enable text wrapping for the annotation.

 * Set the width after which the text will be wrapped, using the `wrapWidth` attribute.
-You can also set the `toX` and `toY` attributes, if you provide the text wrapping dimensions in absolute pixels from the origin coordinates of the annotation group.
+You can also set the `toX` and `toY` attributes if you provide the text wrapping dimensions in absolute pixels from the origin coordinates of the annotation group.

 * Set the maximum height the text can occupy, using the `wrapHeight` attribute.
 The chart will append ellipses to the end of the annotation whenever the text overflows beyond the vertical space that you allocate using the `wrapHeight` or `toY` attribute.